-Through and EU-funded research project, we have been gaining knowledge and raising awareness about the issue of intimate partner violence against older women.
+Through an EU-funded research project, we have been gaining knowledge and raising awareness about the issue of intimate partner violence against older women.
 Comparatively little has been known about this subject until now, but through studying case files held by the police and other UK criminal justice agencies, running workshops with criminal justice and social support experts and seeking the views of older women who had experienced intimate partner violence, we have gathered a body of new knowledge.
-We have used this knowledge to develop guidance for support organisations and many of our materials are freely available.
+We have used this knowledge to develop guidance for support organisations.
 We were also asked by the NPIA (now the College of Policing) to help in the production of training materials and our guidance is also being used, where appropriate, by the Crown Prosecution Service.

 Our dementia research is helping healthcare policy and planning

 Through our involvement in major studies into dementia, we have been helping to provide accurate information to the public, decision makers and healthcare planners.

 We have undertaken two large studies in collaboration with the University of Cambridge and the Medical Research Council and found that the number of people in the UK is substantially lower than anticipated in the over 65 age group.
 However, the study also showed differences in the proportion of people with dementia in different areas, which suggests that health inequalities may have a bearing on a person's likelihood of developing dementia in later life.

 Our findings were publicised widely through the media and disseminated to practitioners, providing valuable evidence that has an influence on the planning of healthcare services for dementia patients in the future.